stbau04/blazor-lighthouse/src/BlazorLighthouse/README.md

+> This project is undergoing major restructuring before the first official release.
+The currently available versions are only experimental and mainly used for detailed testing.
+Do not use it for real projects in any case.

 # Blazor Lighthouse
 *Blazor Lighthouse* provides an API for change detection, therefore allowing recalculations only when it is actually necessary.
 The concept is pretty much the same as the signals that are available in [Angular](https://angular.dev/guide/signals).